Master–slave (technology): Notable events

 In 2003, after receiving a discrimination complaint from a county employee, the County of Los Angeles in California asked that manufacturers, suppliers and contractors stop using master and slave terminology on products.
 Following complaints, the County of Los Angeles issued a statement saying that the decision was "nothing more than a request".

 In 2018, after a heated debate, developers of Python replaced the term.
-Python switched to main, parent, and server; and worker, child, and helper, depending on context.
+Depending on context, Python switched to main, parent, or server (in place of master), and worker, child, or helper (in place of slave).
 The Linux kernel adopted a similar policy to use more specific terms in new code and documentation.

 In July 2018, Google's developer style guide was updated to include avoiding the term master in software documentation, especially in combination with slave.
-Instead, the guide recommends terms --when in combination -- such as primary/secondary and original/replica; Many individual variants of master and slave are given.
+Instead, the guide recommends termswhen in combinationsuch as primary/secondary and original/replica.
+Many individual variants of master and slave are given.

-In 2020, GitHub renamed the default master git branch to main.
+In 2020, GitHub renamed its default master git branch to main.